 In order to convert partial to whole calendar months, determine average daily consumption during each partial month, and multiply the daily average consumption by the total number of days in the calendar month.
-For raw fuel delivered to the facility (e.g. fuel oil, propane), estimate monthly energy consumption based on actual consumption between fuel deliveries, or by pro-rating actual consumption between deliveries by an appropriate metric such as heating degree days.
+For raw fuel delivered to the facility or energy centre (e.g. wood chip, fuel oil, propane), estimate monthly energy consumption based on actual consumption between fuel deliveries, or by pro-rating actual consumption between deliveries by an appropriate metric such as heating degree days.